makauj/auxilia.github.io/_posts/2020-07-10-emailing-with-spark.md

 {% include media.html file="spark/settings_view.jpeg" caption="Spark settings."%}

+## Email Accounts
-**Email Accounts**: This displays your currently logged in email accounts, a button for adding new accounts and settings one as default.
+This displays your currently logged in email accounts, a button for adding new accounts and settings one as default.
 You can also color code your accounts to view them easily in the unified inbox.

+## Email Viewer
-**Email Viewer**: This offers a number of useful features such as customising the viewer toolbar, what to do when an email is archived or deleted and whether to show contact avatars.
+This offers a number of useful features such as customising the viewer toolbar, what to do when an email is archived or deleted and whether to show contact avatars.

 {% include media.html file="spark/email_accounts_and_viewer.jpeg" caption="Left: Email accounts.
 Right: Email viewer options."%}

+## Services
-**Services**: One of Spark’s unique features is integration with multiple 3rd party services for processing your emails.
+One of Spark’s unique features is integration with multiple 3rd party services for processing your emails.
 You can send them to online file storage services like Dropbox and Google Drive as well as task management systems like Asana, Trello, Things and Todoist.

 {% include media.html file="spark/email_services.jpeg" caption="Available email services."%}

+## Smart Inbox
-**Smart Inbox**: You can enable what categories are shown in the Smart Inbox view.
+You can enable what categories are shown in the Smart Inbox view.

+## Appearance
-**Appearance**: Spark supports light and dark themes that can be synchronised to the devices dark theme settings.
+Spark supports light and dark themes that can be synchronised to the devices dark theme settings.

 {% include media.html file="spark/smart_inbox_and_appearance.jpeg" caption="Smart Inbox options and appearance settings."%}

+## Swipes
-**Swipes**: This provides swipe actions on emails.
+This provides swipe actions on emails.
 You can mark as read/unread, delete, archive, move, pin, snooze, move to spam as well as send to your 3rd party integrations.

 {% include media.html file="spark/swipe_settings.jpeg" caption="Inbox swipe settings."%}

+## Signature
-**Signature**: You can add your plain text or HTML based email signatures and restrict them to specific email accounts.
+You can add your plain text or HTML based email signatures and restrict them to specific email accounts.
 Signatures can be changed easily when composing emails via left or right swipe gestures.

 {% include media.html file="spark/signatures_and_notifications.jpeg" caption="Left: Email signature options.
 Right: Notifications settings."%}

+## Notifications
-**Notifications**: One of the best features of Spark, this gives you granular control of how your notifications appear, whether they’re grouped or not, which ones you get, and what actions to perform on them directly from the notification.
+One of the best features of Spark, this gives you granular control of how your notifications appear, whether they’re grouped or not, which ones you get, and what actions to perform on them directly from the notification.
 You can further customise the notification type to display:

 - All notifications from an account
 - Smart notifications, which mutes strangers and automated emails